lcpz/lain/README.rst

 Description
 -----------

-Successor of awesome-vain_, this costantly evolving module provides new layouts, a set of widgets and utility functions, in order to improve Awesome_ usability and configurability.
+Successor of awesome-vain_, this module provides new layouts, a set of widgets and utility functions, in order to improve Awesome_ usability and configurability.

 Read the wiki_ for all the info.